kwabenasapong/openpldoc/manual/source/themes.rst

 =====================

 If you right-click your theme, you have the option to set the theme as Global default.
-This option is covered in greater detail under “Configure OpenLP.
+This option is covered in greater detail under “Configure OpenLP".

+..
+These are all the image templates that are used in this page.

+.. |THEME_DELETE| image:: pics/theme_delete.png

+.. |THEME_EDIT| image:: pics/theme_edit.png

+.. |THEME_EXPORT| image:: pics/theme_export.png

+.. |THEME_IMPORT| image:: pics/theme_import.png

+.. |THEME_NEW| image:: pics/theme_new.png